LAST UPDATE — 5 JANUARY 2018

 When planning a canyoning trip, always ensure the canyons you are planning to visit are open.
 Bushfires, extreme weather conditions, hazard reduction burns, landslides, planned track work, emergency operations and a range of other events can lead to temporary closures.
-Unfortunately, ignorance is not a defence, and serious penalties or even criminal prosecutions can occur in certain cases.
+Unfortunately, ignorance is not a defence and serious financial penalties or even criminal prosecutions can occur in certain cases.

 - The Pipeline Track remains closed near Glen Davis, although canyons can still be accessed from the Newnes side